giannisvassiliou/KGFaq/README.md

 <br> <br>
 ## ULYSSES LLM Query
 </b>
-You can use the python script in this folder, to send to ChatGPT the frequent queries, along with their output (fromt the Endpoint) as collected from the previous (parser) script, to create the plain English question/answer.
+You can use the python script in this folder, to send to ChatGPT the most frequent queries, along with their output (fromt the Endpoint) as collected from the previous (parser) script, to create the plain English question/answer pairs.
 <UL>

 <Li> main.py : reads the sparql queries in Results.xlsx and their responds in response_folder (contains json style replies of the SPARQL queries from Endpoint-done by Parser)